Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

 \subsubsection{Estimation of the Background Normalization}

-For completeness, we briefly explain how the OT-$k$NN and OT-FvT estimators can also be used to estimate the unnormalized background intensity function $\binten_4^s$.
-We employ the widely-used ABCD method~\citep{Alison:1536507,ATLAS:2014aga,Choi:2019mip,Kasieczka:2020pil}, which requires the following assumption. \begin{assumption} It holds that $\displaystyle \binten_4^s(\calGsr) = \binten_3^s(\calGsr)\frac{\binten_4^c(\calGcr)}{\binten_3^c(\calGcr)}.$ \end{assumption} Assumption~\ref{assm:abcd} implies that the ratio of the number of $4b$ to $3b$ events in the Control Region should be roughly proportional to that in the Signal Region.
+We briefly show how the OT-$k$NN and OT-FvT estimators can also be used to estimate the unnormalized background intensity function $\binten_4^s$. which requires the following assumption. \begin{assumption} It holds that $\displaystyle \binten_4^s(\calGsr) = \binten_3^s(\calGsr)\binten_4^c(\calGcr)/\binten_3^c(\calGcr).$ \end{assumption} Assumption~\ref{assm:abcd} implies that the ratio of the number of $4b$ to $3b$ events in the Control Region should be the same as that in the Signal Region.
 Under this assumption, a natural estimator for $\binten_4^s(\calGsr)$ is simply given by $\nfc\nts/\ntc$.
-Therefore, under Assumptions~\ref{assm:ot}--\ref{assm:abcd}, the probability measures $\hat P_{4,\mathrm{NN}}^s$ and $\hat P_{4,\mathrm{OF}}^s$ can be used to define the following two estimators of the unnormalized background intensity measure $\binten_4^s$, \begin{linenomath} \end{linenomath} We respectively refer to the above measures as the OT-$k$NN and OT-FvT estimators of $\binten_4^s$, or simply as the OT-$k$NN and OT-FvT methods.
+Therefore, under Assumptions~\ref{assm:ot}--\ref{assm:abcd}, the probability measures $\hat P_{4,k\mathrm{NN}}^s$ and $\hat P_{4,\mathrm{OF}}^s$ can be used to define the following two estimators of the unnormalized background intensity measure $\binten_4^s$, \begin{linenomath} \end{linenomath} We respectively refer to the above measures as the OT-$k$NN and OT-FvT estimators of $\binten_4^s$, or simply as the OT-$k$NN and OT-FvT methods.